LeonaMc/Vulnerable-web-app-pen-test-report/README.md

-# Web app pen test report
+# Web app pen test report for COMP47660
 The findings of a penetration test on an intentionally vulnerable web app.